Papio boys use key free throws to take down Gretna in overtime

-The Papillion-La Vista boys were able to knock down their free throws late in this one and survived the upset bid from Gretna at home, 55-52.
+The Papillion-La Vista boys were able to knock down their free throws late in this one and survived the upset bid from Gretna at home in overtime, 55-52.

 Chase Lett was able to provide an early jolt for the Monarchs, knocking down two three-pointers in the first half.
 Papio led 11-9 at the end of the first quarter after two Preston Kellogg free throws.